interrogator/corpkit/README.md

 As you can see, slight variations on keywording give different impressions of the same corpus!

 A key strength of *corpkit*'s approach to keywording is that you can generate new keyword lists without re-interrogating the corpus.
-Let's use Pandas syntax to look for keywords in the past few years:
+Let's use Pandas syntax to look for keywords in the past few years.

 ```python
 >>> yrs = ['2011', '2012', '2013', '2014']